ibm-cloud-docs/log-analysis/compliance/adoption.md

 ## Define the notification strategy
 {: #adoption_alerts}

-In a LogDNA instance, you define views to analyze the data.
+In a logging instance, you define views to analyze the data.
 Then, you can configure 1 or more alerts per view to notify of an abnormal situation.
 [Learn more](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-alerts).

 You can choose to be notified by using an absence alert that is triggered when no data is available.